opendaylight/docs/docs/user-guide/group-based-policy-user-guide.rst

 can now be leveraged across NetConf devices simultaneously:

 .. figure:: ./images/groupbasedpolicy/GBP_High-levelExtraRenderer.png
-   :alt: GBP High Level Beryllium Architecture - adding a renderer
+   :alt: GBP High Level Architecture - adding a renderer

-   GBP High Level Beryllium Architecture - adding a renderer
+   GBP High Level Architecture - adding a renderer

 As other domain-specific mappings occur, they too can leverage the same renderers, as the renderers only need to implement the **GBP** access